bmgratch/arsTools/README.md

 arsAge.py has a simple aging method, arsAge.ageSimple() that ages a grog given to it, using arsRoll.

 grogCraft2.py is my grog handling software.
 It can load from csv *(currently set to test-grogs.csv)* and save *(currently to new-test-grogs.csv)*.
 In the program, you can create new grogs, view and list your grogs, delete a grog, and age your grogs up (single or all).

+Plans to do:

+Set grogs for different aging speeds.